MarcCoquand/Blog/site/posts/cardinality.md

 Same goes for the interface `NaiveColor`.
 These types, or interfaces, are usually called _product type_, since it's cardinality is the product of all the cardinalities of each of it's members.
+If you are not convinced, try writing down all possible values of `NaiveColorPrim`.
 In Typescript, there is a separation between types and interfaces.
 In this article we consider them all to be types, since an interface can be represented as a tuple of all it's members.

 Since we know that the amount of valid representations of colors were 3 and that cardinality of `NaiveColor` is 8, we can deduce that `NaiveColor` allows for _invalid data_.
-Invalid data can be a source of errors and bugs, thus we want to eliminate them by using types.
+Invalid data can be a source of errors and bugs.

 There are product types, described above and there are also sum types, such as `GoodColor`.
-Another example is the type `MaybeBool`.
+Another example of a sum type is the type `MaybeBool`.

 ```
 type MaybeBool = boolean | Void;
 ```

 `MaybeBool` can either be true, false or Void.
-Thus
+And since it is a union type with two members, the cardinality is the cardinality of each of it's memebers.

 ```
 cardinality(MaybeBool) =